 In 1995, when Kevin Garnett was a senior in high school, Joe Smith was the College Player of the Year.
 He was the AP Player of the Year.
 He was the Naismith College Player of the Year.
 He was the ACC Player of the Year.
 Naturally, under the old system of evaluation, of waiting your turn, Joe was the number one pick; four picks later Kevin Garnett was drafted.

 The success of Garnett had NBA executives scrambling.
 Their season ticket holders, to whom they owe explanations, witnessed Garnett’s mastery of defense and offense.
+David Stern, a basketball junkie, could only smile at teams trying to find the next star who had just completed high school.

 One of the teams who passed on Garnett was Abe Pollin’s Washington Bullets.
 Washington chose Rasheed Wallace, a power forward with jump shooting ability trained by Dean Smith at North Carolina.
 Rasheed was a very good player but he would never become great.
 And so it was a very painful lesson for young and old NBA team builders alike.
 Certain young players had the talent and maturity to enter the NBA.
 Garnett as well as Kobe Bryant and Tracy McGrady were examples of franchise changing players.
 This radicalized the stakes.